 I believe that in order to make lasting changes it’s often important to encompass both the bigger picture – clarifying the tangle of values and beliefs that can influence our behaviour and choices even while we’re not aware of them – and the more concrete work of making decisions, setting realistic goals, dealing with setbacks.

-I therefore work with both inner exploration and problem-solving to support you in moving towards:
+I therefore work with both in-depth exploration AND a practical focus to support you in moving towards:

 living life more fully